Eberhard Faber Pencil Factory: Expansion

 The Eberhard Faber Pencil Company announced its plans to move to Wilkes-Barre, Pennsylvania, in 1955.
 The following year, the company moved to Pennsylvania and the factory was sold to a syndicate.
 By 2000, the old factory was being renovated into manufacturing and office space for several small companies.
 By the mid-1980s, two of the buildings in 58–70 Kent Street had been destroyed, while 76 Kent Street had been partly converted into a residential building.

 The New York City Landmarks Preservation Commission designated the Eberhard Faber Pencil Factory historic district on October 30, 2007.
 In 2011, Kickstarter purchased several of the buildings in the complex for US$3.6 million, and announced its plans to renovated these structures, having gotten approval from the NYCLPC.
 The following year, 58–70 Kent Street was made into the Kickstarter headquarters.
 In 2018, the New York University School of Medicine signed a lease to occupy part of 72–74 Kent Street.
+Whalar, a talent firm, bought 58 Kent Street in December 2023 after Kickstarter transitioned to fully remote work.